Can’t afford an apartment in California? The rest of America isn’t much better

 This is all the more reason to pay close attention to what’s happening at the Capitol, as lawmakers, their backs against the wall, finally start passing some serious legislation to address housing and homelessness.
 But it’s also a reason to pay attention to what’s happening with the Trump administration in the nation’s capital.

-Housing isn’t a partisan issue — everyone needs an affordable roof over their heads to avoid being a drag on the social safety net — and yet, the same Republicans who love to talk about wanting Americans to be self-sufficient are going out of their way to make life harder for poor and middle-class people everywhere.
+Housing isn’t a partisan issue — everyone needs an affordable roof over their heads to avoid being a drag on the social safety net — and yet, the same Republicans who love to talk about wanting Americans to be self-sufficient are going out of their way to make life harder for poor and middle-class people everywhere to do just that.

-For example, Ben Carson, the utterly unqualified director of the Department of Housing and Urban Development, wants to impose work requirements on people who live in public housing — plus increase the how much tenants must pay for rent from 30 percent of their income to 35 percent.
+For example, Ben Carson, the utterly unqualified director of the Department of Housing and Urban Development, wants to impose work requirements on people who live in public housing — plus increase how much tenants must pay for rent from 30 percent of their income to 35 percent.

 He calls it his Make Affordable Housing Work Act.
-Catchy right?
+Catchy, right?

 About 2 million federally subsidized households across the country would immediately see their rents go up by about 20 percent, according to the admittedly left-leaning Center on Budget and Policy Priorities.
 The plan does need congressional approval, but this is Congress we’re talking about.

-In Sacramento, where rental prices have climbed faster than most cities across the country thanks to the influx of Bay Area refugees, this could be disastrous.
+In Sacramento, where home prices hit a 12-year high last month and where rental prices have climbed faster than most cities across the country thanks to the influx of Bay Area refugees, this could be disastrous.
 The city is counting on some of those subsidies to help get many of the homeless people who are being navigated to triage shelters into permanent housing.

 Then there’s the Republican tax law.
-The Urban Institute found that it actually discourages homeownership by eliminating incentives for middle class families to stop renting and buy.
+The Urban Institute found that it actually discourages home ownership by eliminating incentives for middle-class families to stop renting and buy.
 In the long term, that could further drive up demand and drive down the already scarce supply of rental housing, adding to everyone’s woes in every state.

 When the average American renter makes $16.88 an hour and has to make $17.90 an hour to rent a decent one-bedroom apartment and $22.10 an hour for a two-bedroom place, that’s not just a crisis.
 It’s a catastrophe that must be addressed.